-- Separate large signal grounds from small signal grounds (see Figure 23).
+- Separate large signal grounds from small signal grounds (see Figure 25).
 Small signal grounds can be easily recognized by their triangle shaped symbol.
-All other ground symbols are related to large signal grounds. - Try to make the print area that fits within the separate large signal loops (see Figure 23) as small as possible.
-Each separate large signal loop has its own color. - The connection between both MOSFETs (PFC and flyback) and both driver outputs of the IC should be as short as possible (green line in Figure 23).
-Try to minimize the coupling between these two signals by increasing the distance between them and/or preferably using a guided ground track for both connections. - The power ground and small signal ground are only connected with one short copper track (make this track as short and as wide as possible).
-Preferably it should become one spot (connection between ground 4a and ground 6a). - Use a ground shield underneath the IC, connect this ground shield to pin 2 of the IC. - All resistors connected in series with an IC pin should be connected as close as possible to that pin. - Any heatsink connected to a component must be connected to that component's nearest corresponding ground signal.
+All other ground symbols are related to large signal grounds - Try to make the print area that fits within the separate large signal loops (see Figure 25) as small as possible.
+Each separate large signal loop has its own color.
+Make the copper tracks as wide and short as possible - The connection between both MOSFETs (PFC and flyback) and both driver outputs of the IC should be as short as possible (green line in Figure 25).
+Try to minimize the coupling between these two signals by increasing the distance between them and/or preferably using a guided ground track for both connections - The power ground and small signal ground are only connected with one short copper track (make this track as short and as wide as possible).
+Preferably it should become one spot (connection between ground 4a and ground 6a, shown as a green line in Figure 25) - Use a ground shield underneath the IC, connect this ground shield to pin 2 of the IC - All resistors connected in series to an IC pin should be connected as close as possible to that pin - Any heatsink connected to a component must be connected to that component's nearest corresponding ground signal.
 Make this connection as short as possible.
 Connect the heatsink of diode bridge BD1 to ground 1, Q1 to 4 and Q2 to 4b.
 In typical applications all three components are often mounted on one single heatsink.
 If this is indeed the case, just make one wide copper track that connects all three grounds mentioned above to each other.
-Also combine in this copper track ground 2. - Connect the grounds of 6b with each other. - Make a so-called "star ground" from ground 6a, 6b, 6c, and 7.
-Ground 6a is the middle of the star and is connected to pin 2 (this is the ground of the IC). - Grounds marked with 7 do not have to be a so-called "star ground". - Place the y-cap across grounds 1 and 8.
-Preferably use one special copper track, separated from all others for this connection (or use the connection copper track of the heatsinks in a typical application setup for this purpose). - C4, C15, C23 and C22 (in order of priority) should be placed as close as possible to the IC.
-Reduce coupling between the PFC switching signals (PFC driver and PFCAUX) and the flyback sense signals (FBSENSE and FBCTRL) as much as possible, because this minimizes the risk of electromagnetic interference and audible noise. - Figure 23 shows an overview of the hierarchy of the different grounds at the bottom. - Connect the anode of the TL431 (ground 8) to ground 9 with one special separate connecting copper track.
+Also combine in this copper track ground 2 - Connect the grounds of 6b to each other - Make a so-called "star ground" from ground 6a, 6b, 6c, and 7.
+Ground 6a is the middle of the star and is connected to pin 2 (this is the ground of the IC) - Grounds marked 7 do not have to be a so-called "star ground" - Place the y-cap across grounds 1 and 8.
+Preferably use one special copper track, separated from all others for this connection (or use the connection copper track of the heatsinks in a typical application setup for this purpose) - C4, C15, C23 and C22 (in order of priority) should be placed as close as possible to the IC.
+Reduce coupling between the PFC switching signals (PFC driver and PFCAUX) and the flyback sense signals (FBSENSE and FBCTRL) as much as possible, because this minimizes the risk of electromagnetic interference and audible noise - Figure 25 shows an overview of the hierarchy of the different grounds at the bottom - Connect the anode of the TL431 (ground 8) to ground 9 using one special separate connecting copper track.
 Minimize all other currents in this special track.
-The actual place of connection should preferably be located as close as possible to the output.
+The actual place of connection should preferably be located as close as possible to the output - Place the TEA1791 close to the power MOSFET Q4